Sports in Seattle: Other sports

-Swimmer Helene Madison (1913–1970) of Seattle won three gold medals at the 1932 Olympic Games.
+Swimmer Helene Madison (1913–1970) of Seattle won three gold medals at the 1932 Summer Olympics.

-The Seattle Dojo, which was founded before 1907, is the oldest judo academy in the United States.
+The Seattle Dojo, which was founded between 1903 and 1907, is the oldest judo academy in the contiguous United States.
+The dojo moved to its own building in 1934 and was temporarily closed during World War II and the internment of Japanese Americans.
+It is one of several dojos in the Seattle area that hold competitions, which include school programs in some cities.

+The sport of pickleball was invented on Bainbridge Island in 1965 and became the state sport in 2022.
+Pickleball was taught in local schools and enjoyed popularity before it found a large national following in the 2020s.
+As of a 2024 survey by Nielsen, 8.2 percent of adults in the Seattle metropolitan area had recently played pickleball—among the highest rates for U.S. cities.

 Sporting events

 Seattle has been host to a number of important sporting events.
-It hosted the NFL Pro Bowl in 1977, the Major League Baseball All-Star Game in 1979 and 2001, the NBA All-Star Game in 1974 and 1987, the MLS Cup in 2009 and 2019, the Goodwill Games in 1990 and the NCAA Final Four in 1984, 1989 and 1995.
+It hosted the NFL Pro Bowl in 1977, the Major League Baseball All-Star Game in 1979, 2001 and 2023, the NBA All-Star Game in 1974 and 1987, the MLS Cup in 2009 and 2019, the Goodwill Games in 1990 and the NCAA Final Four in 1984, 1989 and 1995.
 On July 22, 2017 at KeyArena, the Seattle Storm hosted the WNBA All-Star Game for the first time.
-Seattle will host the 2023 Major League Baseball All-Star Game at T-Mobile Park.
+Seattle hosted the 2023 Major League Baseball All-Star Game at T-Mobile Park on July 11, 2023.
+The NHL Winter Classic is January 1, 2024 and features the Seattle Kraken and Vegas Golden Knights.

 In 1998, the Seattle City Council rejected a resolution 8-to-1 that would have allowed Seattle to be considered for the 2012 Summer Olympics.

 The Seattle Marathon has taken place annually since 1970.

 Seattle has hosted several United States men's national soccer team and United States women's national soccer team events in the past, including men's FIFA World Cup qualifying matches in 1976 and 2013.

 Lumen Field has hosted CONCACAF Gold Cup matches in 2005 and 2013.
 The stadium was also proposed as a 2016 Copa América venue and was considered, along with Husky Stadium, in the failed U.S. bid for the 2022 FIFA World Cup.
+The stadium will also host the group stage matches for Seattle Sounders FC during the 2025 FIFA Club World Cup.